openstack/security-doc/security-guide/source/shared-file-systems/share-acl.rst

     org/developer/manila/devref/share_back_ends_feature_support_
     mapping.html>`_.

-To verify that the access rules (ACL) were configured correctly for a share, you can list permissions for a share.
+To verify that access rules (ACL) were configured correctly for a share, you can list its permissions.

 .. tip::

     You also can choose and add the :ref:`security service
     <shared_fs_security_services>` that is supported by the share driver to
     create access rules with authentication methods for clients that are appropriate for your share.
-The supported security services are LDAP, Kerberos and Microsoft Active Directory.
+Supported security services are LDAP, Kerberos and Microsoft Active Directory.

-Below is an example of the NFS share with the Generic driver.
+Below is an example of an NFS share with the Generic driver.
 After the share was created it has export location ``10.254.0.3:/shares/share-b2874f8d-d428-4a5c-b056-e6af80a995de``.
-If you try to mount it on the host with ``10.254.0.4`` IP address, you'll get the *"Permission denied"* message.
+If you try to mount it on the host with ``10.254.0.4`` IP address, you'll get a *"Permission denied"* message.

 .. code:: console